 How Are Soundproof Windows Installed?

-The reason you don’t need building approval to have soundproof windows installed in your apartment is because installation doesn’t require any alteration or construction to your unit’s existing windows or opening.
+The reason you don’t need building approval to have soundproof windows installed in your rental or apartment is because installation doesn’t require any alteration or construction to your unit’s existing windows or opening.
 They are instead installed into the existing interior opening on the windowsill, placed a few inches away from the existing window.
 This creates a space of dead air that isolates the soundproof window frame from sound vibrations and adds a cushion of air between the two.
 This cushion of air in conjunction with the soundproof window effectively blocks out up to 95% of external noise.

 Many noise-blocking windows function using a simple roller system that allows for smooth and effortless closing.
 Each window is custom manufactured to complement any existing style, and will not disturb the interior look of your room.
 With offerings ranging from double-hungs, sliders and casements, to tilt and turn, you will barely notice the change- apart from the increase in peace and quiet you deserve.